aaronwmorris/indi-allsky/README.md

 The `Stack split screen` option will split the image into two panes.
 The left pane will show the original image data and the right pane will contain the stacked data.

 Regarding performance, stacking does have an impact to memory and CPU utilization.  indi-allsky stores the RAW images used for the stack in memory.
 A single 1920x1080 (1K) image is approximately 8MB.
 Four 1K images will require 32MB of memory.
-A single 4K RAW image is ~25MB, four would require 100MB of memory (at all times).
+A single 4056x3040 (4K) RAW image is ~25MB, four would require 100MB of memory (at all times).

+CPU utilization and memory is reasonable for stacking 1K images on Raspberry Pi 3 (1GB) hardware, but 4K stacking starts to significantly impact response times.
+Strongly recommend Raspberry Pi 4 with 2+GB of memory for 4K images.

 ## Web Interface